 My therapist was/is a psychoanalyst.
 I was in Psychodynamic Psychotherapy for five years up until I went travelling.
 I knew it was too early to leave and he would often tell me it was too early to leave; that these thoughts and feelings wouldn’t go away with travelling.
 I knew that but I couldn’t not travel.
 I’m fully aware the depression I have about my Dad’s illness won’t go away in another country or the anxiety I’ve got from previous relationships won’t just magically disappear with the next person I’m with, it’s just really hard to not over think being crazy.. it’s hard not to let your mind over think so much that you end up not being able to eat, crying as you’re on a cross trainer working at 80BPM so you nearly end up having a panic attack and then try and force yourself to eat when really all you want to do is block the world out.

 I’ve had an imperfect life but for SO many years I’ve tried to pretend it’s perfect.
 “Your dad’s disabled?” -someone would say – “isn’t that hard?”
 “Sure!
 Obviously it’s hard but could be worse eh!”
 I’d reply robotically.
 Like so robotically that as I would feel the tiniest bit of pain in my chest I’d push it away, digging my fingernails into my palms and trying to focus on that external feeling rather than the internal feeling.
-My analyst, when he would ask me about my Dad would regularly tell me I wasn’t taking my sessions seriously, to which I would tell him to fuck off and lighten up.
+My analyst, when he would ask me about my Dad would regularly tell me I wasn’t taking my sessions seriously, to which I would tell him to lighten up.
 But actually?
 He was right.
 I can’t speak about my Dad to you properly, like really properly, without typing it out.
 Even now, my eyes are filling up with tears.